evmanz/evmanz.github.io/about.md

 reliability of systems.
 My current work is focused on the intersection of security and reliability for general-purpose and specialized computing (e.g., ML, ML with Homomorphic Encryption).
 Other than that, I am interested in compilers, program analysis, and hardware/software co-design.
-Unfortunately, there are way more interesting things to look at than I can realistically handle in a reasonable amount of time, so I have to pick. :)

 Before joining Prof. Sethumadhavan's Lab, I finished my M.Sc. at the Department of Electrical Engineering at Columbia University with an Award of Excellence.